Horatio Seymour: Entry into politics

-Seymour's first role in politics came in 1833, when he was named military secretary to the state's newly elected Democratic governor, William L. Marcy with the rank of colonel.
-The six years in that position gave Seymour an invaluable education in the politics of the state, and established a firm friendship between the two men.
+Seymour's first role in politics came in 1833, when he was named aide-de-camp to the state's newly elected Democratic governor, William L. Marcy with the rank of colonel.
+In 1835, he succeeded Thomas W. Harman as Marcy's military secretary.
+The six years in these positions gave Seymour an invaluable education in the politics of the state, and established a firm friendship between the two men.
 In 1839 he returned to Utica to take over the management of his family's estate in the aftermath of his father's suicide two years earlier, investing profitably in real estate, banks, mines, railroads, and other ventures.
 In 1841 he won election to the New York State Assembly, and he served simultaneously as mayor of Utica from 1842 to 1843.
 He won election to the Assembly again in 1843 to 1844, and thanks in part to massive turnover in the ranks of the Democratic caucus he was elected speaker in 1845.

 When, in the late 1840s, the New York Democratic Party split between the two factions of Hunkers and Barnburners, Seymour was among those identified with the more conservative Hunker faction, led by Marcy and Senator Daniel S. Dickinson.
 After this split led to disaster in the election of 1848, when the division between the Hunkers, who supported Lewis Cass, and the Barnburners, who supported their leader, former President Martin Van Buren, Seymour became identified with Marcy's faction within the Hunkers, the so-called "Softshell Hunkers," who hoped to reunite with the Barnburners so as to be able to bring back Democratic dominance within the state.